prex-aliya/rustycheckers/README.md

 # What To Implement.<a name="future">

-1. Numbers Translate to Users
-2. Accept alphanumerics as input
+1. Accept alphanumerics as input
-3. Ability to kill another piece
+2. Ability to kill another piece
-4. Ability to play over a network
+3. Ability to play over a network
         - So needs a new function and creation functions
+4. more styles of board _currently only fancy_